How Coaching Begins

 The Discovery Phase

 Your first session is called the ‘Discovery Session’ – where we spend the majority of time curiously exploring your answers to the questionnaire, what strengths were revealed in the assessment/s and how you feel about them as we begin to uncover who you really are and what you wish to focus on in coaching.
+Typically, we also assess your satisfaction (or dissatisfaction) with all the major areas of life, and we can outline several potential goals.

 You can bring issues, problems or challenges on the one hand – and on the other, you can bring topics you wish to celebrate and acknowledge.